The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 **Situational answer** (that nobody asked for):

-⦿ If Bunshin is active, never use Phantom Kamaitachi in an even Trick & save for Mug instead. \
+⦿ If Bunshin is active, never use Phantom Kamaitachi in an even Trick and save for Mug instead. \
 ⦿ Note that Ninki generation, under very edge case situations, may throw these rules out the window.

 1. If Mug + Trick are woven together: Use Phantom in Trick Attack.
 As Mug is an early weave, you will catch three Raijus + Phantom Kamaitachi.
-2. If Mug is 1 GCD before Trick AND an early-mid weave: Use Phantom Kamaitachi as the GCD between Mug and Trick.
-If you attempt to use it in Trick, you will push a Raiju out of Mug, which is worse.
+2. If Mug is one GCD before Trick AND an early-mid weave: Use Phantom Kamaitachi as the GCD between Mug and Trick.
+If you attempt to use it in Trick, you will push a Raiju out of Mug which is worse.
-3. If Mug is 1 GCD before Trick AND a late weave: Use Phantom Kamaitachi within Trick.
+3. If Mug is one GCD before Trick AND a late weave: Use Phantom Kamaitachi within Trick.

 #### **Examples:**

-**Note**: There are plenty of ways to execute an even/2m Trick window, as long as the optimal amount of abilities are within the window.
+**Note**: There are plenty of ways to execute an even/2 minute Trick window, as long as the optimal amount of abilities are within the window.
 Below are some examples demonstrating the order I recommend.

 **\[Red bar = Trick ends, Orange bar = Mug ends]**

-In this example, Trick & Mug are 1 GCD separated.
-Phantom Kamaitachi is used between Trick and Mug as Mug is an early weave.
+In this example, Trick & Mug are one separated by one GCD.
+Phantom Kamaitachi is used between Trick and Mug, as Mug is an early weave.
 Thus, Mug ends after the 3rd Raiju.
-Trick window fits 3 Bhavas as we enter on 100 Ninki.
+Trick window fits three Bhavas as we enter on 100 Ninki.
 Bunshin is **NOT** active here.

 ![](/img/jobs/nin/5.png)

-This one, Mug and Trick are woven together.
-I have placed Phantom Kamaitachi within Trick, as Mug will catch x3 Raijus + Phantom Kamaitachi without issue.
+In this one, Mug and Trick are woven together.
+I have placed Phantom Kamaitachi within Trick, as Mug will catch three Raijus + Phantom Kamaitachi without issue.

 ![](/img/jobs/nin/1.png)

-An example where Mug is a late weave, meaning the allowance is x3 Raijus + 2 extra GCDs.
-In this case, it’s better to use PK within Trick, and finish Mug on a Raiju.
+An example where Mug is a late weave, meaning the allowance is three Raijus + two extra GCDs.
+In this case, it is better to use PK within Trick, and finish Mug on a Raiju.

 ![](/img/jobs/nin/3.png)

-Another late woven Mug, but this time it’s like our 6m window with Bunshin active.
+Another late woven Mug, but this time it is like our 6 minute window with Bunshin active.
 Phantom Kamaitachi is used right after Trick Attack.
-Mug still catches 3 Raijus, PK and an additional GCD.
-We have entered Trick at 80 Ninki here for 3 Bhavas.
+Mug still catches three Raijus, PK and an additional GCD.
+We have entered Trick at 80 Ninki here for three Bhavas.

 ![](/img/jobs/nin/2.png)